tothemoney/tmy/README.md

 ### Emission

 The tmy blockchain differs from conventional PoA solutions in that it has a block reward.
-The emission of the system is set as 2 million coins and is calculated for 10 years:
+The reward emission of the system is set as 2 million coins and is calculated for 10 years:
 - 1 year 40 000 tmy
 - 2 year - 80 000 tmy
 - 3 year - 120 000 tmy